 Spoke 45 minutes with witness who seems very credible, and is familiar with local wildlife and has hunted outdoors in the region.
 The following details can be added from our conversation:

 - The witness is a amateur photographer and on that day was enjoying the scenery and listening to the sounds of nature with his wife.

 - He had the impression that the footsteps were careful in placement, not wanting to make too much noise, distinctly bipedal, and something large by the sound of the crunching leaves.

 - Before the footsteps merged was when the popping/clicking sounds began, and he notes two distinct sets of these sounds, coming from slightly different directions in front of them, as if communication was taking place between the sound sources.
 The sounds from the two locations were of similar pitch, without much variance, and lasted about 15-30 seconds.
 He likens the noises to a jaw click or pop that sometimes occurs when chewing.
 He admits that it could have been rocks being hit together, but does not think that was the case.

 - As the witness and his wife headed back to the trail entrance, they kept stopping to see if they still heard the footsteps, and one set of footsteps seemed to be keeping up with their progress along the trail.
 At this point they hastened their pace back to the entrance, never again stopping.

 About BFRO Investigator Dr. Robert S. (MD):

-Robert S. is a physician practicing in Virginia.
-He has attended the 2006 Florida expedition, the 2006 New York Adirondack expedition, the 2006 Washington expedition, the 2008 West Virginia expedition, and the 2013 N. Florida expedition.
+Robert S. is a physician practicing in Florida.
+He has attended the 2006 Florida, New York Adirondack, and Washington expeditions, the 2008 West Virginia expedition, and the 2013 N. Florida and Alabama expeditions.